 Transcranial Alternating Current Stimulation (tACS) is another form of non-invasive neuromodulation that uses alternating current.
 This is hypothesized to drive the area and functionally connective network at the selected frequency. tACS is not commonly used in clinical trials.

 Transcranial Random Noise Stimulation (TRNS) is a special form of tACS that uses electrical noise to disrupt communication between functionally connected brain regions.
 Depending on the position of the electrodes, specific brain areas can be targeted.
 TRNS is painless and takes around 20 minutes per-session.
 The effect of a one-time TRNS session is temporary and can last up to 48 hours.
 To achieve a long-lasting effect, repetitive stimulation sessions are conducted, called rTRNS.

 There are different forms of tRNS.
 The most commonly used is white noise stimulation, in which for each frequency that makes up the noise the same power is generated.
 A special form of tRNS is pink noise stimulation in which the power of low frequency is higher than for higher frequency.
 It follows the natural structure of the noise which is present in the brain and therefore is a more natural way of stimulation.
 Both pink and white noise function as stochastic resonance stimulation, i.e. it brings the stimulated area and network closer to firing threshold.

-sLORETA Neurofeedback with source localisation or Brain Computer Interface is a therapeutic technique that uses real time display of brain activity, similar to the 19 electrodes EEG.
-Brain activity in the targeted region and networks that are functionally connected to it is selected by means of coordinates X Y Z and displayed on a computer screen.
+sLORETA Neurofeedback with source localisation or Brain Computer Interface training is a therapeutic technique that uses real time display of brain activity, using at least 19 electrode EEG recording.
+Brain activity in the targeted region and networks that are functionally connected to it, is selected by means of the Cartesian X Y Z coordinates and displayed on a computer screen.
 This allows the patient to learn how to self-regulate brain activity to more appropriate patterns.

 Different forms of sLORETA neurofeedback exist.